 Bringing the Ark to Zion

 What can we do to be better Ark carriers?
-Let’s discuss ways to carry God’s presence based on this scripture.
+Let’s discuss ways to carry the presence of God based on this scripture.

 First, we know that carrying the presence of the Lord is a great privilege that is accompanied by great responsibility.
 David chooses only the “choice” men to usher the ark to Zion, and Obed-Edom was a Priest in Shiloh.
 These men dedicated themselves to carrying the presence of the Lord.
 They used a new cart and used the young priest to walk along the cart to protect the ark.
 They did the best they could but still did not accomplish their goal because they did not educate themselves in the matters of carrying the ark.
 This implies that the priests were performing their religion so long that it became rote; they didn’t even think about their religious service being accurate, Godly, obedient or any of its spiritual implications.
 This is a common occurrence when a religion is not centered on God’s presence.